-APRIL 2020 TO I APRIL 2020 TO MARCH 2024 COUNCIL TERM OIA Reference Date of Complaint Summary of Complaint Why the complaint was dismissed Name of Councillor Number Section Section 150DZ(1)(a) Section 150DZ(1)(b) Section 150DZ(1)(c) Section 150DZ(2) trust in council processes.
-The complaint also raised issues relevant to the conduct of a councillor before they were a councillor. suspicion of inappropriate conduct or C/21/00409 23 June 2021 It was alleged, a councillor made a financial claim on the complainant's late mother's estate and requested a copy of the mother's Will.
+OIA Reference Number Date of Complaint Section 150DZ(1)(a) Summary of Complaint Section 150DZ(1)(b) Why the complaint was dismissed Section 150DZ(1)(c) Name of Councillor Section 150DZ(2) trust in council processes.
+The complaint also raised issues relevant to the conduct of a councillor before they were a councillor. conduct does not raise a reasonable suspicion of inappropriate conduct or misconduct.
+The allegations raised were high level and there were no specific details provided to support the claims.
+Allegations relating to events that were alleged to have occurred before the councillor was elected were not within the OIA's jurisdiction to deal with.
+C/21/00409 23 June 2021 It was alleged, a councillor made a financial claim on the complainant's late mother's estate and requested a copy of the mother's Will.
 That the councillor had people from council's law firm harassing the complainant's family and their late mother's lawyers.
-It was alleged the councillor had the complainant's family blocked and posts regarding their family pet removed from a community website. section 150X(a)(ii) of the Local Government Act 2009 (the Act), on the basis that the conduct does not raise a reasonable suspicion of inappropriate conduct or misconduct.
-The OIA considered information that the matters relating to the complainant's late Not Available
+It was alleged the councillor had the complainant's family blocked and posts regarding their family pet removed from a community website.
+The OIA dismissed this matter pursuant to section 150X(a)(ii) of the Local Government Act 2009 (the Act), on the basis that the conduct does not raise a reasonable suspicion of inappropriate conduct or misconduct.
+The OIA considered information that the matters relating to the complainant's late mother's estate are dealt with by Council and its legal representatives and not related to the councillor, therefore this conduct would not fall into the category of councillor conduct as defined in the Act.
+The second allegation had been previously received and separate outcome advice in relation to this complaint has previously been provided.
+Not Available

-OIA Reference Date of Complaint Summary of Complaint Why the complaint was dismissed Name of Councillor Number Section 150DZ(1)(a) Section 150DZ(1)(b) Section 150DZ(1)(c) Section 150DZ(2) C/21/00400 C/21/00414 C/21/00415 C/21/00416 C/21/00417 C/21/00418 C/21/00419 18 June 2021 The complaint alleged that all Scenic Rim Regional Council councillors have supported, "the misuse of public resources in the lengthy preparation, submission and - in very few cases - an actual investigation by the OIA".
+OIA Reference Date of Complaint Summary of Complaint Section 150DZ(1)(b) Why the complaint was dismissed Name of Councillor Number Section 150DZ(1)(a) Section 150DZ(1)(c) Section 150DZ(2) C/21/00400 C/21/00414 C/21/00415 C/21/00416 C/21/00417 C/21/00418 C/21/00419 18 June 2021 The complaint alleged that all Scenic Rim Regional Council councillors have supported, "the misuse of public resources in the lengthy preparation, submission and - in very few cases - an actual investigation by the OIA".
 And further, that the councillors' combined conduct was, "nothing short of vexatious and psychological harassment in the workplace".
 That the councillors were responsible for 'weaponising' the complaints process. section 150X(b)(i) of the Local Government Act 2009 (the Act) on the basis that it is considered to be vexatious.
-Councillors and CEO's have a statutory responsibility to refer complaints and/or information about the conduct of councillors to the OIA to be dealt with according to the Act.
-Greg Christensen Derek Swanborough Not Available Not Available Not Available Not Available Not Available C/21/00382 11 June 2021 It is alleged a councillor was involved in the funding, procurement and production of pamphlets by a community organisation.
+Councillors and CEO's have a statutory responsibility to refer complaints and/or information about the conduct of councillors to the OIA to be dealt with according to the Greg Christensen Derek Swanborough Not Available Not Available Not Available Not Available Not Available C/21/00382 11 June 2021 It is alleged a councillor was involved in the funding, procurement and production of pamphlets by a community organisation.
 The OIA dismissed this matter pursuant to Not Available C/21/00364 2 June 2021 It is alleged a councillor used his media column to criticise another councillor on their views relating to a proposed major change to divisional boundaries.
 The OIA dismissed this matter pursuant to Not Available